beaker-project/beaker/documentation/admin-guide/reporting-queries.rst

 Reporting from the Beaker database
 ==================================

-Beaker's `integration with Graphite <#integration-with-graphite>`_ can provide useful insights into the real-time health and performance of your Beaker installation.
+Beaker's integration with Graphite can provide useful insights into the real-time health and performance of your Beaker installation (see :ref:`graphite`).
 However, for more in-depth analysis you may prefer to use an external query/reporting tool to extract data directly from Beaker's database.

 Beaker's source includes a number of supported reporting queries which may be useful for your Beaker site.
 They are installed with the